owlcms/owlcms-controlpanel/README.md

 ## Portable launcher and updater for owlcms server

-This is meant to provide a small compiled binary to launch owlcms.
+This is meant to provide a small compiled binary to launch owlcms, removing the need for an installer and providing a smoother experience for platforms other than Windows.
 - allows downloading one or more versions of owlcms
 - select which one to run
 - if Java is not present, a local copy is downloaded correctly for the current platform.

-Currently supported: Windows, Raspberry Pi (Linux ARM64), Linux on Intel (AMD64) In theory this would work on a Mac, looking for benevolent person to cross-compile and sign.
+Currently supported: Windows, Raspberry Pi (Linux ARM64), Linux on Intel (AMD64)

+In theory this would work on a Mac, author does not own a Mac to perform the required code signing.
+Volunteers welcome.

 ### Usage
 - create a directory where the progam will run